marsmorse/acrevent/README.md

 A web app designed show you when your favorite musical artists are playing a show in your area and when ticket sales start.

 ## Summary ##
 Allows users who register/sign in to add artists to a list on the artists page of the web app.
-When a user does, the API calls the Songkick API with the artist to get any shows they are playing in the user's city.
+When a user does, the API calls the Songkick API with the artist to get any shows they are playing in the user's city and adds them to that users events.
+Project is hosted using amazon ec-2 instances.

 ## Installed Instructions ##
 if the db, redis, config, and packages are set-up/installed, skip to step 6 below